mead-ml/mead-baseline/docs/dataset-embedding.md

 #### Requirements

-`python-magic` and `requests` are the dependencies for automatic download of the files.
-This can be done in most environments with the command `pip install python-magic` and `pip install requests`.
+`requests` is the dependency for automatic download of the files.
+This can be done in most environments with the command `pip install requests`.

 #### Datasets